javsanbel2/phantomapp/README.md

 I can understand the design is very basic, does not have any special.
 About Google Closure, I saw a module to integrate with Angular that could works, but I only did the research, I did not implemented it.

+I tried to check if the URL exists trying to ping an URL, but I got CORS issues, I think I should have a backend to ping to any website.
+So, at the moment, I pass a true boolean checking if the URL exists.
+Only there is a regex validation.